33rd IAWM Search for New Music by Women Composers

 Theodore Front Prize ($300) (minimum age – twenty-two) Large chamber and orchestral works .
 Sponsored by Theodore Front Musical Literature, Inc.

 Miriam Gideon Prize ($500) (minimum age – fifty) Works for solo voice and one to five instruments

 Sylvia Glickman Memorial Prize ($500) (minimum age – forty) Works for piano trio or quartet, or any combination of 4 instruments drawing from woodwinds, strings, and piano.
 The work must be unpublished with no professional performance.
 Given by Harvey Glickman in memory of his wife and supported by the Hildegard Institute.

 Libby Larsen Prize ($200) (must be currently enrolled in school) Works for any medium

-New Genre Prize ($200) For innovation in form or style, including improvisation, multimedia, use of non-traditional notation.
-If no score is used, a description of the work and its structure must accompany the audio CD or DVD.
+Pauline Oliveros New Genre Prize ($300) Works for electro-acoustic media or incorporating innovative form or style, such as improvisation, multimedia, use of non-traditional notation.
+If no score is used, a description of the work and its structure must accompany the audio or video submission.

 PatsyLu Prize ($500) (for Black women and/or lesbians) Classical art music in any form or instrumentation

 Judith Lang Zaimont Prize ($400) (minimum age – thirty) Extended instrumental compositions—large solo or chamber works—by a composer whose music has not yet been commercially recorded or published

 Ellen Taaffe Zwilich Prize ($200) (maximum age – twenty-one) Works for any medium